Exploring the San Telmo Market in Buenos Aires!

 Plaza Dorrego

-• Location: About 15 blocks along Calle Defensa, in the heart of the San Telmo district of Buenos Aires, starting near Plaza de Mayo & heading south to Plaza Dorrego.
+• Location: About 15 blocks along Calle Defensa, in the heart of San Telmo, starting by Plaza de Mayo & heading south to Plaza Dorrego.
 A few streets have off-shoots with vendors, but Defensa is the “main drag.”

 • What Can You Buy?
 Antiques, old records, clothing, leather goods, journals, books, souvenirs, hand crafts, basically…anything you can think of!
-But it’s all got a Bohemian flair, much like the neighborhood of San Telmo itself.
+Most items have a Bohemian flair, much like the neighborhood of San Telmo itself.

-• Best Tips for Enjoying San Telmo Fair: Bring cash; bring comfortable, flat shoes (the cobble-stoned streets can be tricky in heels); stop for a drink in one of the many bars along Defensa & enjoy people-watching; stay for the late afternoon tango show(s) in Plaza Dorrego; & possibly take a taxi from Plaza Dorrego to the Caminito district in La Boca (south of San Telmo) for more daytime tango shows & fun outdoor restaurants.
+• Best Tips for Enjoying San Telmo Fair: Bring plenty of cash!
+Wear comfortable, flat shoes (the cobble-stoned streets can be tricky in heels).
+Stop for a drink at one of the many bars along Calle Defensa & enjoy amazing people-watching.
+Make sure to stay for the late afternoon tango shows in Plaza Dorrego ~ they’re fantastic!
+And possibly take a taxi from Plaza Dorrego down to Caminito Street in La Boca (south of San Telmo), for more daytime tango shows & fun outdoor restaurants.

-• What to Do After Visiting the San Telmo Fair: Walk a few streets over to the trendy Puerto Madero neighborhood, & grab dinner overlooking the waterfront ~ or head south to the La Boca district (if it’s before 7PM) to watch tango in the streets.
-Or, stay right in San Telmo & grab some famous Argentinian steak at a neighborhood bar, followed by watching jazz at the Bebop Club or taking tango lessons!
+• What to Do After Visiting the San Telmo Market: Walk a few streets over to trendy Puerto Madero, & grab dinner overlooking the waterfront.
+Or head south to La Boca (if it’s before 7PM) to watch tango in the streets.
+Or, stay right in San Telmo & grab some famous Argentinian steak at a neighborhood bar, followed by watching jazz at the Bebop Club!

 Exploring the San Telmo Market in Buenos Aires, Girl Who Travel the World

-One of our favorite things to do was to duck in & grab a drink at one of the many cute bars along Defensa…& then people-watch galore!
+One of our favorite things to do was to grab a drink at one of the many bars along Defensa…& then people-watch!

 Exploring the San Telmo Market in Buenos Aires, Girl Who Travel the World